Macedonian interpreters and translators for legal, medical, corporate and private matters.

 Onsite Interpretation -Consecutive and face to face interpreting.

-Our freelance Macedonian translators are proficient, skilled, and experienced in translating documents for all kind of industries.
+Our freelance Macedonian interpreters and translators are proficient, skilled, and experienced in translating documents for all kind of industries.
 They have all the prerequisites to assist as per the Legal Aid Agency requirements.
 The certified Macedonian translations from Macedonian into English or English into Macedonian are signed, stamped, and certified for every official purpose.

 Legal translations - Court documents, witness statements, social service-related matters, mental health assessments, medical reports etc for the private and public sector, businesses, government bodies and law firms.

 Personal translations-IDs, passports, (birth, death, divorce, marriage) certificates, education, and professional certificates and more, for immigration, asylum, childcare, family, crime, housing, mental health, and civil matters.